Is the Fed's ETF Work Done? | ETF Trends

 But by far the most interesting spin is how investors have strongly favored fixed income, and that trend has continued nearly unabated month after month.
 But this ain’t advisors building bond ladders, it’s much more interesting than that:

-The Aggregate Bond allocations make sense — that’s just investors parking cash into default ETFs like the iShares Core U.S. Aggregate Bond ETF (AGG).
+The Aggregate Bond allocations make sense — that’s just investors parking cash into default bond ETFs.
 The $68 billion into corporates, however, is in my recollection unprecedented since Bond ETFs first became a thing in the early 2000s.

 And I know what you’re thinking: “Dave, this is all the Fed!
 They’re buying corporate bond ETFs!!”
 But it doesn’t quite match.
 The Fed’s Secondary Market Corporate Credit Facility didn’t kick into gear until well into May — as of their April report it was still not operational.
 So let’s look at what the fed actually owns, as of the end of August, and how that compares to the flows for those funds: